Dealing with the Covid 19 Virus Crisis and Fear

 Challenge any catastrophic thinking such as: “This is the end of the world”, or “There’s no use going on” with biblical truth such as: “nothing is impossible with God”.

-Build a theology of suffering to help bring you through the crisis by reading books like Disappointment with God by Phillip Yancey or The Problem of Pain by C. S. Lewis and Why Did This Happen to Me? by Ray Pritchard .
+Build a theology of suffering to help bring you through the crisis by reading books like Disappointment with God by Phillip Yancey or The Problem of Pain by C. S. Lewis and The God You Can Trust by Ray Pritchard .
 We need to know that God is still in control and that He still cares.
 God iisn’t up in heaven wringing His hands over these events.

 We can begin with these steps: